rosflight/rosflight_firmware/docs/user-guide/preflight-checks.md

 - Propeller spin test (check directions and response to stick inputs)
 - Control surface test (fixed-wing)
 - Response to offboard controls

-## ROSplane Checklist

-### Before Leaving for the Flying Field
-- ROS is running and communicating on both the base station and companion computer
-- Set fixed-wing parameters
-- Wireless network setup is working
-- `rosflight_io` reports no errors
-- RC communication and override check
-- Proper directions on all control surfaces, from both RC and companion computer
-- Failsafe behavior is working
-- Logging is set up and working (automatic rosbag recording)
-- Blow into pitot tube and watch airspeed estimate
-- Move aircraft up and down and watch altitude estimate (remember NED, so higher altitude = negative z)
-- Check for GPS fix (go outside)
-- Wire-wiggle test (look for sensor or RC dropout and brownouts when wiggling all wires - watch output from `rosflight_io` for potential errors)
-- Walking estimator test (walk around outside with GPS and airspeed and watch estimator)

-### After getting to flying field
-- Set up Network
-- Check RC communication
-- Publish Commands to aircraft, check response
-- Check RC switch setup
-- Arm/Disarm Test
-- GPS fix
-- Check automatic logging
-- Start external video recording
-- Fly!